The molecular chemistry of Type Ibc supernovae, and diagnostic potential with the James Webb Space Telescope: Future possibilities for SNe IR spectra observations

 At 100 days the first overtone of CO and the blend between the fundamental band of CO and the first overtone of SiO are covered by JWST/NIRSpec with the filters G235M and G395M, respectively, and bright enough that short exposure times ($\sim$1 min per filter) will yield SNR $>$50.
 The SiO and SiS fundamental bands are covered by JWST/MIRI MRS filters and require exposure times of $\sim$2 min for the SiO line and $\sim$5 min for the SiS line to get an SNR $>$10.
 Consequently, at 100 days the discussed molecular lines could with ease be observed with JWST for an SN similar to the standard model in this work.

-At 350 days the SN is significantly dimmer and while longer exposure times are needed observations at these times are still attainable.
+At 360 days the SN is significantly dimmer and while longer exposure times are needed observations at these times are still attainable.
 The strong CO fundamental band still needs short exposure times only ($\sim$1 min yields an SNR of $\sim20$).
 However, the SiO and SO fundamental band blend require a longer exposure time of $\sim$1 h to get an SNR > 10.
+The SiO emission may also be quenched by silicate dust depletation at these times \citep{sarangiChemicallyControlledSynthesis2013}.
 The SiS fundamental band flux predicted by our models is at this time not bright enough to be observable.

 Observations beyond 400 days become challenging; the fundamental band of CO is still observable with JWST/NIRSpec at 600 days at achievable exposure times, however, bands of the other molecules would require a very long exposure.
 Observations at these epochs would realistically require an SN significantly closer than 10 Mpc.